-Performance Assignment: You will be asked to either attend a live performance or view a film of one of the plays we are reading for this course and to write a review of that production.
-Detailed instructions for this assignment will be posted on Canvas.
+Research Assignment: You will be asked to conduct research on one of the plays we are reading for this course and to upload a handout summarizing and evaluating the scholarly discourse on the play.

 Final Project: By way of a final project, I would like you to respond creatively to one of Shakespeare's plays or to an important scene in one of the plays.
 You might decide to "produce" a version of an important scene for yourselves and then provide a written rationale of your production.
 Consider your creative options wide open.
 One approach could be to choose a small cast and act the scene for the class; however, depending on your talents and interests, you might wish to approach this project differently, choosing instead to film a scene on video, do an audio production, or respond to the scene in some other way.
 For example, you might draw a cartoon version of a scene, or write an "updated" version.
 Since many of you will be going on to teach Shakespeare in high schools, you might choose to write a lesson plan for a unit on Shakespeare.
 Further instructions will be distributed later in the semester, but keep this requirement in mind as you read through the material.